Setup

 #![allow(unused)] fn main() { let mut led = Output::new( peripherals.GPIO19, Level::Low, OutputConfig::default().with_drive_mode(DriveMode::OpenDrain), ); }

-The code above will not compile as is, since the compiler won't know where Output
+The code above will not compile as is, since the compiler won't know where Output and other types are coming from.
+To fix that, import the required types like so:

 #![allow(unused)] fn main() { use esp_hal::gpio::{DriveMode, Level, Output, OutputConfig}; }